Have You Been Accused of a Gun Crime?

 In firearms cases, the specific facts and circumstances of your case play a role in whether or not penalty enhancements will be added to your sentence.

 Another key factor used in making this determination is whether you have a prior criminal record.
-A skilled attorney will have experience working to keep firearm enhancements from being applied in your case.
+A skilled defense lawyer will have experience working to keep firearm enhancements from being applied in your case.

 If you’ve been charged with a gun crime, you are in a serious situation.
 This is not something you want to take lightly.
-Whether it’s a simple possession charge or you’ve been accused of using your gun in a serious crime, you need a lawyer for gun charges who can advise you on your best course of action and fight for your defense.
+Whether it’s a simple possession charge or you’ve been accused of using your gun in a serious crime, you need a trusted legal defense who can advise you on your best course of action and fight for your defense.

 With Cody Villalon as your gun lawyer, you can expect him and his team to: